 Where do Google Business Profiles appear?

-Having a Google Business Profile enables a listing on Google Maps which appears on Google Search when someone searches an industry that may need a local result.
+Having a Google Business Profile enables a listing on Google Maps, which appears on Google Search when someone searches an industry that may need a local result.
 A brick and mortar type business.

-For example, when you search for “coffee” without specifying a location Google predicts that you’re looking for a place to drink coffee within your proximity.
+For example, when you search for “coffee” without specifying a location, Google predicts that you’re looking for a place to drink coffee within your proximity.
 Results are therefore localised.

 Why use Google My Business?

-People often don’t move passed Google Map listings when they place a search – they’ll make the decision right there.
+People often don’t move past Google Map listings when they place a search – they’ll make the decision right there.
 A business that targets people in a geographical area must have a listing to succeed.

-Using Google My Business a business can receive and reply to Google Reviews, display company information like opening times and price ranges, include an appointment link, add products and services, and post offers and events.
+Using Google My Business, a business can receive and reply to Google Reviews, display company information like opening times and price ranges, include an appointment link, add products and services, and post offers and events.